10 Ways to Maximize Sales and Stretch Your Dollar This Holiday Season

 Use these tips to set yourself up for a successful holiday shopping experience.
 While the holidays can be financially taxing, planning for them can be a huge help.
 If you’re looking for a way to simplify your shopping even further, consider opening SoFi’s new cash management account—SoFi Money®.

-With SoFi Money®, you can save, spend, and earn—all while earning 1.60% Annual Percentage Yield (variable and subject to change) on your cash.
+With SoFi Money®, you can save, spend, and earn—all in the same place.
 There are no account fees (subject to change) and all ATM fees are reimbursed, even internationally.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.